Fillon law, 2005: Aims of the law

-Public reaction
+Reactions

+The reaction to the 2005 Fillon law has mostly negative, but 20 years on, it is still in effect.

 The new law was met with significant backlash from students.
 On 5 February 2005, hundreds of thousands of students demonstrated against the law by refusing to go to school or by marching.
 Notable players in the protests were Samuel Morville and Pauline Salingue, who were to be arrested.

+The Basque language was demoted by the law, to be an "optional language" in schools.
+There has also been an effect on Corsican language instruction.

+The long-term assessment is that while necessary to prepare secondary students for the rigors of university education, its "minor alterations" were "conservative" both in outlook and curriculum.